OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 **Signed in**.
 If you sign in, you enable Cortana to perform additional tasks and to provide personalized experiences and relevant suggestions. and you give Cortana permission to collect or access the following additional types of data, some of which depend on the capabilities of the version of Cortana you are using (e.g., Windows, Android, iOS, etc.) and the app or device you are using into which Cortana is integrated (e.g. Skype):

 *   **Microsoft account**.
 Cortana can access the demographic data (such as your age, postal code and gender) you provided when you created your personal Microsoft account.
 *   **Other Microsoft product usage**.
 Cortana uses data collected through other Microsoft services to provide personalized suggestions.
 For example, Cortana uses data collected by the Sports app, so it can automatically display information about the teams you follow.
-It also learns your favorite places from Microsoft's Maps app, your favorite songs and artists from the music you play in Groove Music, and what you view and purchase in the Windows Store so it can offer better suggestions.
+It also learns your favorite places from Microsoft's Maps app, your favorite songs and artists from the music you play in Groove Music, and what you view and purchase in Microsoft Store so it can offer better suggestions.
 Your interests in Cortana's Notebook can be used by other Microsoft services, such as Bing or MSN, to customize your interests, preferences, and favorites in those experiences as well.

 **Location**.
 You can choose whether Cortana accesses your location information in order to give you the most relevant notices and results and to make suggestions that help save you time, such as traffic information and location-based reminders.
 If you grant permission, Cortana will regularly collect and use your current location, location history, and other location signals (such as locations tagged on photos you upload to OneDrive).
 Location information collected by Cortana may also be used in de-identified form to improve the Windows Location Services.
 See more details in the Location Services subsection.